metagenomics/denbi-nanopore-training/docs/read_qc/ReadMapping.rst

                                    account.
 If >= 1.0, this filter is disabled.
 [1.0]

   Algorithmic options
     -k                       INT   Graph construction kmer size.
+[6]
-[6] -l                       INT   Number of edges per vertex.
-[9] -A, --minbases           INT   Minimum number of match bases in an anchor.
+    -A, --minbases           INT   Minimum number of match bases in an anchor.
 [12] -e, --error-rate         FLT   Approximate error rate of the input read sequences.
 [0.45] -g, --max-regions        INT   If the final number of regions exceeds this amount, the read will be called unmapped.
 If 0, value will be dynamically determined.
 If < 0, no limit is set.
-[0] -q, --reg-reduce         INT   Attempt to heuristically reduce the number of regions if it exceeds this amount.
+[0]
-                                   Value <= 0 disables reduction but only if param -g is not 0.
-If -g is 0, the value of this parameter is set to 1/5 of maximum number of regions.
-[0] -C, --circular            -    Reference sequence is a circular genome. [false] -F, --ambiguity          FLT   All mapping positions within the given fraction of the top score will be counted for ambiguity (mapping quality).
+    -C, --circular            -    Reference sequence is a circular genome. [false] -F, --ambiguity          FLT   All mapping positions within the given fraction of the top score will be counted for ambiguity (mapping quality).
 Value of 0.0 counts only identical mappings.
 [0.02]